Continuous integration: Make it easy to get the latest deliverables

 Making builds readily available to stakeholders and testers can reduce the amount of rework necessary when rebuilding a feature that doesn't meet requirements.
 Additionally, early testing reduces the chances that defects survive until deployment.
 Finding errors earlier can reduce the amount of work necessary to resolve them.

 All programmers should start the day by updating the project from the repository.
 That way, they will all stay up to date.

 Everyone can see the results of the latest build

 It should be easy to find out whether the build breaks and, if so, who made the relevant change and what that change was.

 Automate deployment

 Most CI systems allow the running of scripts after a build finishes.
 In most situations, it is possible to write a script to deploy the application to a live test server that everyone can look at.
 A further advance in this way of thinking is continuous deployment, which calls for the software to be deployed directly into production, often with additional automation to prevent defects or regressions.

-Costs and benefits

-Continuous integration is intended to produce benefits such as: